-

 Mexidol® increases the body's resistance to various damaging factors, acting as an antioxidant at the cellular level.

-The use of Mexidol in cerebral infarction (ischemic stroke) reduces the degree of neurological deficit and improves the recovery of neurological functions, and also improves the functional outcome and reduces disability.
-The drug improves metabolic processes and blood supply to the brain, improves microcirculation, reduces blood viscosity and thrombus formation.
-Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the necrosis zone, restores and improves electrical activity and myocardial contractility, and increases coronary blood flow in the ischemic zone.
+The use of Mexidol in cerebral infarction (ischemic stroke) reduces the degree of neurological deficit and improves the recovery of neurological functions, as well as improves functional outcome and reduces disability.
+The drug improves metabolic processes and blood flow to the brain, improves microcirculation, reduces blood viscosity and thrombus formation.
+Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the area of necrosis, restores and improves electrical activity and myocardial contractility, and increases coronary blood flow in the ischemic zone.

 Mexidol® helps preserve retinal ganglion cells and optic nerve fibers in developing neuropathy caused by chronic ischemia and hypoxia.
-Improves the functional activity of the retina and optic nerve, increasing visual acuity.
+It improves the functional activity of the retina and optic nerve, increasing visual acuity.

 If there is no improvement or you feel worse, you should consult a doctor.